saurav717/Chiba-Nishizeki/README.md

 |   Chiba Nishizeki	|   Memory profile plots to analyse the memory occupied at each time instance 	    |

-Note: You will be prompted to select a method for find_triangles operation.
+**Note**: You will be prompted to select a method for find_triangles operation.
 Based on the index you select, that method will be applied and you will be able to see the result.

  A **Flame Graph** will appear on firefox browser and **memory profile** will pop up after a while as a pop up